babelouest/glewlwyd/docs/INSTALL.md

 The `glewlwyd.conf` file is available in [fail2ban/glewlwyd.conf](fail2ban/glewlwyd.conf).
 It will ban the IP addresses using the following rules:
 - `Authorization invalid` - on a failed auth
-- `Code invalid` - on a invalid code in OAuth2 or OIDC
+- `Code invalid` - on invalid code in OAuth2 or OIDC
+- `Token invalid` - on invalid token refresh or token delete in OAuth2 or OIDC
-- `Scheme email - code sent` - when an OTP code is sent via e-mail, to avoid spamming users
+- `Scheme email - code sent` - when an OTP code is sent via e-mail, to mitigate users spam

 The `glewlwyd.conf` has the following content: